tlambert03/bobiac/bobiac-book/content/segmantation/segmentation_intro.md

-# Introduction to Semantic & Instance Segmentation
+# Semantic & Instance Segmentation

 What is it?
 What is the difference between semantic and instance segmentation? ...